Tresjs/tres/docs/examples/shaders.md

 ## ShaderMaterial

-As you know every instance in [ThreeJs](https://threejs.org/) is available in **TresJs** so is the `ShaderMaterial`, we just need to add the `Tres` prefix to use it.
+As you know every instance in [ThreeJs](https://threejs.org/) is available in **TresJs**, so is the `ShaderMaterial`, we just need to add the `Tres` prefix to use it.

-For our blob, we could use a simple `SphereGeometry` adding some widthSegments and heightSegments to create a smooth effect.
-Also let's put our blob 4 units in the Y positive axis
+For our blob, we could use a simple `SphereGeometry` adding some widthSegments and heightSegments to create a smooth effect, and put our blob 4 units in the Y positive axis

 ```vue
     <TresMesh :position="[0, 4, 0]">